-The database uses queries and macros that are applied to the inventory data to calculate the potential dose for the different PNNL buildings.
+The database uses queries and macros that are applied to the inventory data to calculate the potential dose for the different PNNL buildings or for the Sequim Campus, as appropriate.

-Normalizing Inventory Data - The database is designed to convert the reported mass and activity inventory units (such as g, mCi, $\mu$ Ci, mg, $\mu$ g) to Ci units for use in subsequent calculations.
+Normalizing Inventory Data - The database is designed to convert the reported mass and activity inventory units (such as g, mCi, μ Ci, mg, μ g) to Ci units for use in subsequent calculations.